nunopenim/nunopenim/GUIDE_ArchLinuxInstallation.md

 ### Step 3: Configure your machine

+In your BIOS menu, setup the boot mode to **BIOS-CSM**, **CSM** or something similar, and not to UEFI.
+If it is present, **Disable Secure Boot**.
+If, like in my machine, a new selector pops up, to select the SATA mode, select **AHCI**, if you use a SATA SSD.
+You can leave it on IDE if you use a HDD, it makes no difference.
+If you use a PCIe M.2 SSD, look up what's the best for you (NVMe probably).

+As for peripherials such as the Web Camera, I recommend activating everything.
+It is not a requirement, but it is needed to make sure everything works correctly.
+After the installation, you can disable the ones you don't use again.

+**Note for PCIe M.2 SSD users:** You probably still can use this guide, but more in the front, when I mention something like ```/dev/sda```, in your case it should be ```/dev/mmc0``` or similar.
+I don't own a machine with this technology, so I am not sure.

+### Step 4: Booting into the Live USB environment

 ## Special Thanks

  - [Arch Linux](https://archlinux.org/), for their amazing, lightweight and flexible Linux distribution.